geocoder-php/Geocoder/README.md

 ### Providers

-Providers perform the geocoding black magic for you (talking to the APIs, fetching results, dealing with errors, etc.) an are highly configurable.
+Providers perform the geocoding black magic for you (talking to the APIs, fetching results, dealing with errors, etc.) and are highly configurable.

 #### Address-based Providers